16th arrondissement of Paris: Immigration

+^{1} This group is made up largely of former French settlers, such as pieds-noirs in Northwest Africa, followed by former colonial citizens who had French citizenship at birth (such as was often the case for the native elite in French colonies), as well as to a lesser extent foreign-born children of French expatriates.
+A foreign country is understood as a country not part of France in 1999, so a person born for example in 1950 in Algeria, when Algeria was an integral part of France, is nonetheless listed as a person born in a foreign country in French statistics. ^{2} An immigrant is a person born in a foreign country not having French citizenship at birth.
+An immigrant may have acquired French citizenship since moving to France, but is still considered an immigrant in French statistics.
+On the other hand, persons born in France with foreign citizenship (the children of immigrants) are not listed as immigrants.

+Politics

 The 16th arrondissement used to be one of the strongest areas in the country for the French political right.
 At the 2017 French presidential election, for example, it gave over 58% of its votes in the first round to right-wing candidate François Fillon, compared to his national result of 20%.

 However, after the political realignment in French politics in the late 2010s, which saw emerging polarization between Emmanuel Macron’s centrist coalition and the populist-right National Rally, the 16th began breaking for Macronist parties like En Marche! and Renaissance by large margins.
 Both of the arrondissement’s current representatives in the National Assembly, for instance, are from Renaissance.